CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.2.md

 1. In the **Draft with Copilot** prompt box, enter the following prompt **(1)** and select **Generate (2)**.

    ```
-   Compose an email asking the employees of Contoso Ltd. to join an organisation-level meeting on upcoming Friday asking employees to come up with their reviews, issues and suggestions which they feel should be implemented for the skyrocketing growth of organisation.
+   Compose an email asking the employees of Contoso Ltd. to join an organisation-level meeting on the upcoming Friday, asking employees to come up with their reviews, issues, and suggestions that they feel should be implemented for the skyrocketing growth of the organisation.
    ```

    ![](./media/m36-gt-lab-ex6-1-g11.png)